-A: Always pick the headset which uses an USB driver.
+A: Always pick the headset which uses a USB driver.
 Unless you want to use it for music and stuff while on the move.
-When it come to gaming, the USB driver will always provide a better and more lag free gaming experience.
+When it comes to gaming, the USB driver will always provide a better and more lag free gaming experience.

 Q: Do you recommend a wireless headset over wired?